 Osteoporosis is a genuine problem in our aging population.
-More common in women than men, the disease affects more than 200 million globally, according to the International Osteoporosis Foundation.
 In fact, the IOF estimates that an osteoporotic fracture occurs once every three seconds around the world, and the numbers rise with aging.
 While 10 percent of women aged 60 have osteoporosis, nearly 2/3 of women aged 80 and above have the condition.
 About 33 percent of women and 20 percent of men over the age of 50 will experience an osteoporotic fracture.
 In the United States alone (which, like other countries that consume a great deal of calcium, has a much higher rate than many other countries), osteoporosis treatment costs between $10 and $20 billion annually.
 Those numbers indicate a severe problem.
 People with osteoporosis have a weakened skeleton, causing it to fracture easily.
 While it is more common in women, men are also susceptible, as you can see by the statistics above.
 Advertising would have you believe that lack of dairy products or other calcium-containing foods is the main cause of osteoporosis, but the problem isn’t nearly that simple.
 Keep reading!

 Is Milk Good for Your Bones?